 A test usually does not improve treatment.

 Many people have low levels of vitamin D, but few have seriously low levels.
 Most of us don’t need a vitamin D test.
-We just need to make simple changes so we get enough D. We need to get a little more sun and follow the other advice on the at right.
+We just need to make simple changes so we get enough D. We need to get a little more sun and follow the following advice.

 Even if you are at risk for other diseases, like diabetes and heart disease, a vitamin D test isn’t usually helpful.
 The test results are unlikely to change the advice from your doctor.
 It is much more important for you to make lifestyle changes first—to stop smoking, aim for a healthy weight and be physically active.
 And, like most other Americans, you should try to get enough vitamin D from sun and foods.
 And talk to your doctor about supplements.